 Nature for the most part takes the spotlight in San Diego, given its closeness to the Pacific Ocean.
+With the help of Pay Low Insurance San Diego we put together a list of the best places to visit.
 However in the course of the most recent two centuries, humankind has at times completed a respectable occupation of making excellent things as well.
 Here are 10 of San Diego’s most outwardly dazzling structures.

 Hotel del Coronado

 The rambling Hotel del Coronado is a dazzling, beachside Victorian retreat that has been around since 1888.
 Various remarkable figures have remained here, including film stars, popular artists, and a few presidents.
 Among them are George Harrison, Wizard of Oz creator L. Straight to the point Baum, JFK, Brad Pitt, and Madonna.
 It is as yet considered an extravagance property today, with an on location spa and feasting choices.

 The California Tower is one of San Diego’s most simple to-see tourist spots at 200 feet (61 meters) in stature.
 Structured by engineer Bertram Goodhue in 1915 for the California-Panama Exhibition, it right now houses the Museum of Man.
 The Tower was shut to the general population for quite a long time yet re-opened in 2015 for visits.
 Tickets for 40-minute visits are sold at planned interims and cost $22.50 for grown-ups, and $18 for kids.

 San Diego California Temple

 This staggering church is anything but difficult to spot, as its tall towers and all-white outside are unmistakable from the turnpike.
 It’s the 47th sanctuary built by the Church of Jesus Christ of Latter-Day Saints, opening in 1993.
 It is especially recognizable around Christmas, when, as per the San Diego Times, a great many lights enhance the 7.2-section of land site in happy cheer.